Tamizh2907/KGSF---movie-recommender-system/README.md

 # Colaboratory

-The three versions of colab files are
+The three versions of colab files used in this project are

-- KGSF_colabload_redial.ipynb - model with ReDial dataset without history
+- **KGSF_colabload_redial.ipynb** - model with ReDial dataset without history
-- KGSF_colablodad_inspiredwithouthistory.ipynb - model with INSPIRED dataset without history
+- **KGSF_colablodad_inspiredwithouthistory.ipynb** - model with INSPIRED dataset without history
-- KGSF_colabload_inspiredhistory.ipynb - model with INSPIRED dataset with history
+- **KGSF_colabload_inspiredhistory.ipynb** - model with INSPIRED dataset with history

 # Notation
 The word embedding file **word2vec_inspired.npy** can be downloaded from the google drive https://drive.google.com/file/d/135_vUYLBBomTaqgtX6kmgCoQwvatQmEi/view?usp=sharing